 You will feel tired for the first few days following discharge from hospital.
 Rest for some of the time, but gradually increase your mobilisation until you feel fit to resume normal activities.
-This will take a few weeks.
+This should only take a few days to a week.
 You should not go to your bed as if you were ill.
 Avoid heavy lifting for six weeks following surgery.
 It is advisable to wear your support stockings during the day until your mobility has increased to near normal levels.